videojs/videojs-playbackrate-adjuster/README.md

 ## Usage

 To include videojs-playbackrate-adjuster on your website or web application, use any of the following methods.
+Since it's a middleware and attaches itself to Video.js automatically, it only needs to be included or required.

 ### `<script>` Tag